sonos/torch-to-nnef/docs/tutos/5_llm.md

-Here we export the llama 3.2 referenced from PyTorch where the model is mostly stored in `float16` temporary activations in `bfloat16` to tract where almost all will be in `float16` (given our `-dt` request, excepted for normalization kept in `f32`), we also check conformance between tract and PyTorch on a generic text (in english) and observe in last log line that it match:
+Here we export the llama 3.2 referenced from PyTorch where the model is mostly stored in `float16` temporary activations in `bfloat16` to tract where almost all will be in `float16` (given our `-dt` request, excepted for normalization kept in `f32`), we also check conformance between tract and PyTorch on a generic text (in english) and observe in the line of the log that it match:

 ```
 IO bit match between tract and PyTorch for ...